History of Saint Paul the Apostle Catholic Community

 The church community dates to 1928, when the first archbishop of the Los Angeles diocese, John Cantwell, invited the Paulist Fathers to establish a new parish in the Westwood Hills area.

-The parish would serve the new UCLA campus and surrounding community.
-He also asked them to take care of “the Moving Picture people.”
-The first Mass was held in a storefront at 10374 Ashton Avenue, Westwood Hills in 1928.
+The parish would serve the new UCLA campus, the surrounding community, and “the Moving Picture people.”
+The first Mass was held the same year in a storefront at 10374 Ashton Avenue, with a desk as the altar.
 The store owner, Phil Cohen, leased the real estate office to the Paulist Fathers.
-The first mass was held in the office with a desk as the first altar.